-People not in employment, People on low income and Other socio-economic factor:
+People living in deprived wards, not in employment, People on low income and Other socio-economic factor:

 Some of the prohibitions in the proposed PSPO could impact on individuals who, for a whole variety of different reasons, are without employment and/or a permanent residence.
-These include the prohibitions intimidatory begging, prostitution and persons washing windscreens.
-However, enforcement under the Public Spaces Protection Orders, also provides an opportunity for intervention should persons in these socio-economic groups need support.
+These include the prohibitions intimidatory begging, prostitution, living in vehicles, and persons washing windscreens.
+However, enforcement under the Public Spaces Protection Orders also provides an opportunity for intervention should persons in these socio-economic groups need support.